-5.B.24 For Emission Point AA-700, unless otherwise specified herein, the permittee shall demonstrate compliance with the respective emission limitations specified in Conditions 3.B.20 and 3.B.22 by conducting routine performance testing in accordance with the following specifications:

-(a) All performance testing shall be performed in accordance with the requirements specified in 40 CFR 63.7520 and Table 5, Subpart DDDDD and at representative load conditions.
+- 5.B.22 For Emission Point AA-700, the permittee shall demonstrate compliance with the respective emission limits specified in Conditions 3.B.17 and 3.B.19 by conducting routine performance testing in accordance with the following specifications: - (a) All performance testing shall be performed in accordance with the requirements specified in 40 CFR 63.7520 and Table 5, Subpart DDDDD and at representative load conditions.

-During each performance test, the permittee shall establish the operating limit(s) for each pollutant in accordance with Condition 3.B.23 and conduct CMS performance evaluations in accordance with 40 CFR 63.7525, Subpart DDDDD.
+During each performance test, the permittee shall establish the operating limit(s) for each pollutant in accordance with Condition 3.B.20 and conduct CMS performance evaluations in accordance with 40 CFR 63.7525, Subpart DDDDD.